 Hundreds of published studies shows that our brains are malleable and can actually be rewired through a mindfulness practice.
 Research on the brains of conflict meditators has documented neuron growth in the area of the brain associated with learning, memory and emotional control.

 Neuron growth also occurs in the area of the brain responsible for awareness.
 Functional MRIs have noted other positive brain transformations in as little as eight weeks and with a daily practice of just under 30 minutes.

 Here is a huge review of all the research that documents the benefits of mindfulness.

-So do employees practice mindfulness at work?
+So do employees practice mindfulness in the workplace?
 Yes they do.
 There are organized efforts all over the country to lead the mindfulness movement.
-Many larger firms have helped their employees learn mindfulness skills.
+Many larger firms have helped their employees learn mindfulness in the workplace skills.

 Employees at Google have learned to calm themselves when they want and this helps them be more productive at work.
 Essentially, they learn how to deal with the unknown even before they know there is something they don’t know.